Please be informed HealthConnexion has moved to #11-08

 What is Skin Cancer?

-Skin cancer is the cancer of the skin and is also known as melanoma.
+Skin cancer, also known as melanoma, is the cancer of the skin and involves the abnormal growth of skin cells in your skin tissues.
 The skin is the body’s largest organ and protects it against sunlight, heat, injury, and infection.
 It also helps control body temperature and has several layers.
 The two main layers are the upper or outer layer called the epidermis, and the lower or inner layer called the dermis.
 The epidermis is made up of three kinds of cells, the squamous cells, basal cells, and melanocytes that make melanin.

 What are the symptoms of Skin Cancer?